akash2013/Fkeysonly/README.md

 # F Keys Only

-**Blocks mouse clicks on main PvM tabs in RuneLite, requiring F-keys to open them.**
+**Blocks left clicks on tabs in RuneLite, You can only use F-keys to open them.**

 ## Features

-- Blocks left-click on the main PvM tabs:
+- Blocks left-click on tabs:
   - Inventory
   - Prayer
   - Magic